GetsugaTensh0/SISR/docs/getting-started/installation.md

 !!! warning
     There currently is no one-click installer.
-    You need to manually download/install the prerequisites manually and keep the SISR binary in a **stable path** (don’t move it around after running it for the first time).
+    You need to manually install the prerequisites and keep SISR in a **stable path** (don't move it around after running it for the first time)

 ## ✅ Requirements